tea cup served at afternoon tea at one of the best tea rooms in greenwich ct

 Continuing the Tradition at Stanton House Inn

-2020 also marks the 35th anniversary of Stanton House Inn, named after suffragette Elizabeth Cady Stanton.
+2020 also marked the 35th anniversary of our bed and breakfast inn, named after suffragette Elizabeth Cady Stanton.

 Over the last 35 years, our bed and breakfast inn has been solely focused on serving visitors to Greenwich, Connecticut.